-- Minute of Agreement between the member councils of the Joint Committee, setting out the arrangement for governance of the Park Authority, - Clearly defined Procedural Standing Orders, Scheme of Delegation, Financial Regulations and Standing Orders Relating to Contracts, - Comprehensive business planning arrangements and continuous improvement arrangements including, setting key performance targets and developing work plans designed to achieve our corporate objectives, - Regular communication and engagement with stakeholders through the Consultative Forum and other local community groups, - Regular review of performance and public performance reporting through the Annual Report, - Comprehensive arrangements for monitoring health and safety, - Policies to regulate employee related matters, including the employee code of conduct and disciplinary procedures, - Arrangements to manage risk are included in the Park Authority Annual Work Plan, - Clear customer complaints procedures. - Comprehensive policies and procedures for data protection and information security. - An anti-fraud and corruption strategy and arrangements supported by a range of policies and guidelines.
+- Minute of Agreement between the member councils of the Joint Committee, setting out the arrangement for governance of the Park Authority, - Clearly defined Procedural Standing Orders, Scheme of Delegation, Financial Regulations and Standing Orders Relating to Contracts, - Comprehensive business planning arrangements and continuous improvement arrangements including, setting key performance targets and developing work plans designed to achieve our corporate objectives.
+The Park Strategy 2016 - 2021, sets out the organisational objectives and the actions required to implement those objectives. - Regular communication and engagement with stakeholders through the Consultative Forum and other local community groups, - Regular review of performance and public performance reporting through the Annual Report, - Comprehensive arrangements for monitoring health and safety, - Policies to regulate employee related matters, including the employee code of conduct and disciplinary procedures, - Arrangements to manage risk are included in the Park Authority Annual Work Plan, - Clear customer complaints procedures, - Comprehensive policies and procedures for data protection and information security. - An anti-fraud and corruption strategy and arrangements supported by a range of policies and guidelines.